MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 ### allowDebugging

-To allow debugging into your extension, when the extension is taken as a dependency, you must set the `allowDebugging` flag, otherwise debugging is now allowed.
+To allow debugging into your extension, when the extension is taken as a dependency, you must set the `allowDebugging` flag, otherwise debugging is not allowed.
 The default value of `allowDebugging` is `false`.
 The **AL: Go!** template sets `allowDebugging` to `true`.

 > [!NOTE]
 > Unless you have specified the `NonDebuggable` attribute on methods and variables, setting the `allowDebugging` to `true` will allow stepping into these.
 If you, however, have marked the methods and variables marked with the `[NonDebuggable]` attribute, these will remain non-debuggable regardless of the resource exposure policy setting.
 For more information, see [NonDebuggable Attribute](attributes/devenv-nondebuggable-attribute.md).